justin-marian/switch/README.md

 ### Structure of BPDU Frames

 `BPDU frames` utilize encapsulation with the `802.2 Logical Link Control (LLC) header`.
-The following article briefly outlines their structure:
 The `Bridge Protocol Data Units (BPDUs)` utilize the encapsulation of the 802.2 Logical Link Control (LLC) header.
 The structure of a BPDU is as follows:

 -------------------------------------------------